-President Roosevelt delivered his Labor Day address in 1941 with a sense of the inevitable, but a sense of determination that the Axis powers would not win the war:
+President Roosevelt delivered his annual address in 1941 with a sense of the inevitable, but a sense of determination that the Axis powers would not win the war:

 President Roosevelt: “On this day—this American holiday- we are celebrating the rights of free laboring men and women.

 The preservation of these rights is vitally important now, not only to us who enjoy them—but to the whole future of Christian civilization.